 Most families I work with tell me that their baby’s room is very dark and I find that most, if not all, can make it much more darker.
 It is extremely important that your baby’s room is pitch black.
 Baby’s pupils are larger than our pupils so they are far more sensitive to light.
 Even the smallest glimmer of light can trigger a wake-up.

 To ensure that light is not negatively impacting your babe’s sleep, cover all light sources in their nursery.
 Start by using painter’s tape or these to cover any lights on the electronics, such as monitors, sound machines or power strips.
 Next, cover the windows completely so no light peeks in.
 You can DIY using garbage bags, aluminum foil or black construction paper (you may also raise some of your neighbor’s eyebrows).
-Or you can use commercial window covers such as EZ Black-Out Window Covers.
+Or you can use commercial window covers such as Blackout EZ-Out Window Covers.

 2. Block out any external sounds.
 If the UPS man rings your doorbell or the dog barks when your baby is in a light stage of sleep, they will likely wake up and be very unhappy about it.
 To avoid these unnecessary and unenjoyable wake-ups, invest in a high-quality sound machine.
 My favorite is the Lectrofan Kinder which offers a brown noise mode that is lower frequency (less stimulating) than white noise.